 Even though there are commonalities in young children with regards to when they are supposed to reach certain milestones, we need to keep in mind that each child develops at his or her own pace.
 Every child has their own interests, temperament, style of social interaction and approach to learning (Factsforlifeglobal.org, n.d).
 In addition to this, there are many external factors that play a role.
 Lifestyle factors such as long days at work, early school start times, hectic extracurricular activity schedules and various other commitments cause for bedtimes to be pushed backs and young children to miss out on some of their naps – this isn’t because we don’t care, but because there are sometimes things that happen that we don’t have control over.
 The unfortunate thing is that all of these factors can have an effect on brain development and may even have effects that last a lifetime (Superior North Catholic District School Board, 2017).

 It has to also be taken into consideration that babies have their own sleep personalities.
 Scott Cohen, a paediatrician and author of Eat Sleep Poop: A Common Guide to Your Baby’s First Year, states “There are definitely individual differences in how babies sleep, just as there are light sleepers and heavy sleepers amongst adults.”
 He added that parents of multiple babies may see differences quite early in their children’s lives, as well as the fact that personalities come into play.
 Babies with stronger personalities may fight sleep for longer periods of time, making it harder for parents to get them down to sleep, whilst other babies might be more easy-going.
 He actually refers to the baby sleep lottery (Lack, 2016).
+There are, however some general practices that have proven over the years to help, Positive Healthwellness provides some helpful guides in this informative infographic on understanding your baby's sleep and naps and what you can do as a parent (www.positivehealthwellness.com, 2017).

 Dahl, (2007) states “Broadly speaking, it might be argued that the most fundamental requirements for healthy growth and development in young children include a) loving support and protection by parent/caretakers, b) adequate nutrition, and c) adequate sleep.”
 Doctor Dean Beebe, director of the Neuropsychology program at Cincinnati Children’s Hospital medical centre, says “First, inadequate sleep causes everyone, including children, to be biased towards seeing the world in a more negative light and less in a positive one.”
 He adds that inadequate sleep, whether too short or poor quality, cause specific changes in mood and thinking.
 It can also cause issues with regulating moods, in both children and adults.
 “Children who don’t get sufficient sleep at night, are more likely to be overactive and non-compliant, as well as withdrawn and anxious.”
 (Beebe, 2012).